Deonnnbot/Deonnnbot/README.md

 # Hey, I'm Nava! 👋
 A student aged 12, studying in PJUPS Kalavoor.

-And, I'm here to explore GitHub and help everyone.
+I'm here to explore GitHub and help everyone.
 Really, I'm busy at this time.
 Because, my school is opened.

 ## How to contact me...